Skip to main content

 Frank Wander

-Frank Wander, a former CIO, is the founder and CEO of PeopleProductive (peopleproductive.com), and the author of Transforming IT Culture, How to Use Social Intelligence, Human Factors and Collaboration to Create an IT Department That Outperforms (Wiley, 2013).
-This unique book is the first operator’s manual for human infrastructure and will help you successfully transform your leadership style and organization.
+Frank Wander, a former CIO, is founder and CEO of PeopleProductive (peopleproductive.com), and author of Transforming IT Culture, How to Use Social Intelligence, Human Factors and Collaboration to Create an IT Department That Outperforms (Wiley, 2013).
+This unique book is the very first operator’s manual for the human infrastructure, and will help you successfully transform your leadership style and your organization.